A growing number of tech and SaaS companies around the world are investing in content marketing — and for good reason.

 Every high-quality piece of SaaS content includes a few specific features.
-Here’s how you can make sure your content strikes just the right tone with the right audience.
+Here’s how you can make sure your content strikes just the right tone with the right audience:

 Writing with your ideal customers in mind

-- An in-depth, individualised persona can also help you identify all their problems and challenges, how you can help them, and what the tone of voice of your content should be.
+- An in-depth, individualised persona also helps you identify all their problems and challenges, how you can help them, and what the tone of voice of your content should be.

 Balancing product features with benefits

 Your SaaS product might genuinely have the best features and still not convert.
+And this might simply be because you haven’t found the right balance of features and benefits to market your product just right.

-This might be because you haven’t found the right balance of features and benefits to market your product just right.
-Unless you’ve defined your ideal customer in detail, you’ll find that this marketing balance meets different customer needs at different times.
+So unless you’ve defined your ideal customer in detail, you’ll find that this marketing balance meets different customer needs at different times.

-On the other hand, B2C clients might be more interested in the end-term goal of buying your product — whether that’s a longer lunch break, finishing their tasks before schedule or just fewer emails to bog down their productivity.
+- On the other hand, B2C clients might be more interested in the end-term goal of buying your product — whether that’s a longer lunch break, finishing their tasks before schedule or just fewer emails to bog down their productivity.

 Writing for people first, search engines second

-- Genuinely brings value to customers by answering all of their questions and doubts.
+- genuinely brings value to customers by answering all of their questions and doubts

-- Positions you as an approachable expert in your niche whose products are meant to help people.
+- positions you as an approachable expert in your niche whose products are meant to help people

-- Covers different topics sufficiently in depth so that it can best educate customers.
+- covers different topics sufficiently in depth so that it can best educate customers

-- Is written for people first, search engines after.
+- is written for people first, search engines after

 What makes great SaaS content marketing?

-- Short-form content to attract customers and build awareness of your product and what it does.
+- short-form content to attract customers and build awareness of your product and what it does.

-- Long-form content to keep them engaged and educate them about how your product can help them.
+- long-form content to keep them engaged and educate them about how your product can help them.